 Energy, economy top EU talks with China's likely premier

-Kicking off three days in Brussels with an official visit to Belgium, Vice Premier Li on Wednesday meets its new Socialist premier Elio Di Rupo as well as King Albert II.
+Kicking off three days in the European capital with a bilateral visit to Belgium, Vice Premier Li is to sign a farm and an investment fund deal Wednesday with the country's new Socialist premier Elio Di Rupo and meet King Albert II.

 Turning to the European Union on Thursday, Li will sign off on three joint statements -- on energy security, electricity market reform, and a hands-on "sustainable urbanisation" scheme reflecting "the widening of the agenda" in EU-China relations, as one EU diplomat put it.